chkware/chkware.github.io/blog/2025-02-01-Releasing-CHKware-v0.5.0.md

 Version 0.5.0 is a major milestone, fixing common issues and adding features to make your work easier and more secure.
 Whether you’ve been using CHKware for a while or just getting started, this update is all about making your API testing smoother, safer, and more efficient.

-Briefly, here are the changes those made to this release.
+Here’s a quick rundown of what’s new in this release:

-## Features
+### Features

-For console feature, we introduced a global debug feature.
-Which is enabled by default.
-Of course, we can disable the feature as well with `--no-debug` option.
+We’ve added a **global debug feature** to the console, which is turned on by default.
+If you don’t need it, you can easily disable it using the `--no-debug` option.

-Simplifying spec. file structure is another project we undertook for this release.
-The benefits are using more predictable YAML dsl.
-As part of the simplification process, we restructure asserts validates, workflow, etc spec. files node structure.

-We have introduced more assertions for test cases in validate specs.
-See [_assert_ reference](../docs/references/assertions) for more.
+We also worked on simplifying the _spec file structure_ to make it more intuitive and predictable.
+This includes reorganizing nodes for asserts, validations, workflows, and more.
+The goal is to make your YAML files cleaner and easier to work with.

+For test cases, we’ve added _more assertions_ to the validate specs.
+You can check out the full list of assertions in the [_assert_ reference](../docs/references/assertions).

-Implementing secure coding practices were are priority on this release.
-We had to fix a lot of security issues were introduced by many CVE issues.
-However, we understand security is an never-ending endeavour.
-Therefore the commitment to make the code, spec. files, and other subsystems secure to use shall be on going from up.
-Of course, we need your help in this matter.
+Security was a big focus in this release.
+We fixed several vulnerabilities, including those related to CVE issues.
+But we know security is an ongoing effort, so we’re committed to keeping the code, spec files, and other subsystems as secure as possible.
+And of course, we’d love your help in spotting and reporting any issues!

-## Modules update
+### Modules Update

-We introduced a new module called _fetch_, that replaces _HTTP_ module.
-Although, we maintained backward compatibility, therefore _fetch_ sub-command is able to run [_http spec._ file](../docs/examples/http-examples).
-This maintains 100% feature parity of previous module.
+We’re introducing a new module called _fetch_, which replaces the old _HTTP_ module.
+Don’t worry — we’ve kept backward compatibility, so the _fetch_ sub-command can still run your existing [_http spec files_](../docs/examples/http-examples) without any changes.
+It also brings 100% feature parity with the previous module.

-_Validate_ module introduced to replace _Testcase_ module.
-A new [spec. file structure](../docs/examples/validate-examples) is introduced with _Validate_ module.
+The _Validate_ module is here to replace the _Testcase_ module.
+It comes with a new [_spec file structure_](../docs/examples/validate-examples) that’s simpler and more powerful.

-With version 0.5.0, **CHKware** has a new sub-command and a module called _Workflow_. _Workflow_ module has a newly introduced [workflow spec. format](../docs/examples/workflow-examples).
-This module was introduced to glue together _HTTP_ and _Validate_.
-Workflow module works more like Github Actions, and it's YAML spec. is also follow familiar node structure.
+With v0.5.0, we’re excited to introduce a brand-new sub-command and module called _Workflow_.
+This module is designed to connect the _HTTP_ and _Validate_ modules seamlessly.
+Think of it like _GitHub Actions_ — it uses a YAML spec format that feels familiar and easy to use.
+Check out the [_workflow_ examples](../docs/examples/workflow-examples) to see it in action.

-We have modified _Variables_ module to accommodate more stability and use-cased for variable, with data manipulation and interpolation features as well.
-For first time, we have moved to using Jinja2 as underlying templating engine, from home-built one.
-Therefore, Jinja2 came with it's advantages like filters, global functions, control logics, etc.
+We’ve also updated the _Variables_ module to make it more stable and versatile.
+Now, it supports advanced data manipulation and interpolation features.
+Plus, we’ve switched to using **Jinja2** as the templating engine instead of our custom-built one.
+This brings a lot of benefits, like filters, global functions, and control logic, making your variable handling even more powerful.

-As you have already know, we are removed _Fetch_ and _Testcase_ module starting 0.5.0 and onward.
+As part of these changes, we’ve officially removed the _Fetch_ and _Testcase_ modules starting from v0.5.0.

+Thanks for being with us.
+We'll keep you updated here.
+Cheers!

+## Community

+We are trying to be more connected to our user via conversation.
+Hence, we'll be using [_**Github discussions**_](https://github.com/orgs/chkware/discussions).
+Anyone is expected to ask any question, share their thoughts, ask for improvement on the discussion boards.

+Please follow us on [_Twitter/X_](https://x.com/chkware).

+---

 See details [CHANGELOG](../docs/changelogs/cli) for specifics.